algorand/bls_sigs_ref/test-vectors/README.md

-The file in this directory comprises test inputs, one per line.
+The files in this directory comprises test inputs, one per line.

 Each line is a space-separated tuple (msg, key).